LoopKit/loopdocs/docs/troubleshooting/dana-faq.md

 You must build the `feat/all-managers` branch to get support for Dana.

 This branch is subject to rapid updates.
-Any updates to Dana and Medtrum pumps are found in both branches.

 ## Q: How long should the Dana pump last on a battery?